top of page

 Loving With Boundaries vs. Loving Conditionally

-They’re not the same—and confusing them costs real connection For a long time, I thought I was loving deeply when I was actually loving carefully.
+They’re not the same—and confusing them costs real connection.
+For a long time, I thought I was loving deeply when I was actually loving carefully.
 I stayed flexible.
 I compromised.
 I adjusted.
 I gave with all of my being.
 And I told myself that’s what love looks like.
 What I didn’t realize was that I wasn’t setting boundaries—I was setting conditions.
 Quiet ones.
 Unspoken ones.
 The kind that don’t sound harsh but still change how safe love feels.
-There’s a huge difference bet
+There’s a huge difference be

 Jane McGarvey